Advertising Art/Graphic Design Courses

 Art History: 16th through 20th Centuries

-This art history survey course emphasizes the study and recognition of the visual forms of art, especially painting, sculpture and architecture.
+Emphasis on the study and recognition of the visual forms of art, especially painting, sculpture and architecture.
 Includes the study of the function of design; techniques of execution; and the scientific, political, economic, social, and literary dimensions of the period.
-This course will cover the history of art from the 16th Century up to and including the 20th Century.
+The history of art from the 16th Century up to and including the 20th Century will be explored.
 3 Credits (3 Lecture) (ART)

 Study and application of basic hand-building and wheel techniques.
 Introduces several clay bodies and firing processes and explores development of surface treatments.
 Also surveys ancient development to recent outgrowth and styles of ceramics.
 3 Credits (2 Lecture - 3 Lab) (ART)